 In December 2016, CMS finalized changes to the CJR rule, in addition to creating the Episode Payment Models (EPMs) and the Cardiac Rehabilitation (CR) Incentive Payment Model.
 The major takeaway from this CJR change is that the CJR is now considered an Advanced Alternative Payment Model (APM), giving clinicians more opportunities to qualify for a 5% incentive payment through the Medicare Access and CHIP Reauthorization Act (MACRA).

 You may have heard about how in August 2017, CMS proposed to make additional changes to the CJR.
 As of December 1, 2017, the number of mandatory CJR participants was reduced from 67 to 34, and the 33 remaining MSAs were allowed to voluntarily participate.
 All low volume and rural hospitals in CJR MSAs had voluntary participation as well.
 CMS is proposing a one-time participation election period for the voluntary MSAs and low volume and rural hospitals that would last from January 1, 2018 until January 31, 2018.
 86 providers opted to continue with CJR.

-If you are in one of the remaining MSAs or are planning to voluntarily participate in CJR, reach out to your region’s AJRR Program Coordinator if you are not already using our template to collect PROMs.
+If you are in one of the remaining MSAs or are planning to voluntarily participate in CJR, reach out to your region’s AJRR Business Development Representative if you are not already using our template to collect PROMs.
 We would be happy to help set you up so that you can qualify for the 2 quality points next year.

 We've put together this Top 12 list of things to know about CJR and Clinical Data Registries.